tbored/tbored/README.md

 + tbored.de overhaul

 \
-_"Open-source does not mean it has to be good or well-comented code"_ - me, 2025
+_"Open-source does not mean it has to be good or well-commented code"_ - me, 2025